 Licensure Exam: Prior to Student Teaching

-Pass the state-approved licensure exam, PRAXIS General Science: Content Knowledge (test code 5435).
+Pass the state-approved licensure exam, PRAXIS General Science (test code 5436).

 Teacher Performance Assessment